 The award recognises coastal destinations that boast the highest quality of water, facilities, safety, environmental education and management.
 Blackpool South lost the flag this year due to just a 1.89% drop in water quality.

-The Third Blue Flag for Blackpool Beach
+The Third Blue Flag for Blackpool Beach in 2018

 South Beach, opposite Blackpool Pleasure Beach and the Solaris centre, originally became eligible for Blue Flag status in 2015 after being classed as having ‘excellent’ sea water quality by the Environment Agency.
 It went on to achieve the accolade for the first time in 2016.